curious3wonder/curious3wonder/README.md

   </div>

 * 🌱 Highly motivated self-learner
-* 🏠 Location Baced in Sydney Australia
+* 🏠 Location Based in Sydney Australia
 * 🎯 To make `user-friendly` websites and programs to expand the `'knowing'` benefit of people world-wide
 * 💻 Skills
   * Languages